-GLEIF would like to provide combined comments on the Proposed Rule:
+GLEIF will provide comments on the collection of data points:

 The value proposition of LEI has been recognized by several U.S. regulators, including the Bureau, Commodities Future Trading Commission (CFTC), Federal Reserve, National Association of Insurance Commissioners, Securities and Exchange Commission and U.S. Treasury.
 The LEI currently exists in 29 various U.S. laws and regulations and globally the LEI exists in 126 laws and regulations, inclusive of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act"), which is mentioned in the Proposed Rule summary.